LinusNEP/SLAM-Alg.-Failure/README.md

 ```
 roscore
 ```
-Verify that the bags contain all the necessary data.
-E.g.,
+Verify that the bags contain all the necessary data, e.g.,
 ```
 rosbag info lidarHospitalEnv.bag
 ```